liquinlab/elm-smile/docs/experimentdesign.md

 [reactivity](/components#declarative-rendering-and-reactivity)) that help make web development code more compact and error-free.

-**A large part of designing your own experiment will be implementing a custom component for your task, or borrowing from an existing one.**
+==A large part of designing your own experiment will be implementing a custom component for your task, or borrowing from an existing one.==

 ## :building_construction: Views